matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 </body>
 ```

-As of writing, this change has only been implemented in Chromium and WebKit-based browsers.
-[Gecko has yet to implement them](https://bugzilla.mozilla.org/show_bug.cgi?id=1893684).
-As these are new roles, the support from assistive technologies will likely be non-existent or quite limited.
+As of writing, these changes have been implemented in Chromium-based browsers and Safari.
+[Firefox has yet to implement them](https://bugzilla.mozilla.org/show_bug.cgi?id=1893684).
+With that said, as these roles are new, the support from assistive technologies will likely be non-existent or quite limited.

+The `<header>` and `<footer>` elements are examples of context being an important factor for implicit ARIA semantics.
+At first, only specific usage was used for setting the landmark roles.
+Now, later on, the broader usage allowed of these elements in other contexts can be exposed semantically.

 ### A combinations of these factors affect implicit semantics